emalgamatedsoy/QRScanner/README.md

  - SDK version 30 instead of 28
  - Uses gradle 6.11

-I'd like to put this under the GNU license, as I think all software I produce should be free -- but I respect natiginfo's Apache license.
+I'd like to put this under the GNU license, as I think all software I produce should be free to manipulate without having to declare such -- but I respect natiginfo's Apache license.
 Please enjoy and thank natiginfo.

 Enjoy!